 TOMB is a free and open-source encryption and backup tool for GNU/Linux systems.
-It’s written in easy-to-review code, linking commonly-shared components.
+It’s written in easy-to-review code, linking commonly-shared components, and is popular among Linux user-developers for this reason.
 TOMB is touted as one of the best file encryption software options available for Linux today.

 It creates encrypted storage folders that can be opened and closed with their respective key files (which are also password-protected).
 A “tomb” is a locked and safely-transportable folder hidden in a filesystem.
 These tombs can be separated, for instance, your tomb file can be kept on your hard disk and the key files in a USB stick.

 Unfortunately, Tomb does not have a graphical user interface (GUI), and relies on Command Line input in order to function.